3mdeb/96boards-docs-wiki/HiKeyGettingStarted.md

 $ export PATH=~/arm64-tc/bin:$PATH
 ```

-Note: the toolchain binaries are for a 32 bit host system.
+**NOTE:** the toolchain binaries are for a 32 bit host system.
 On Debian/Ubuntu, you should install multiarch-support and enabled i386 architecture.
 On Fedora, you should install glibc.i686 package.

 The following instructions can then be used to build the kernel: